ls1intum/Artemis/docs/user/exercises/programming.rst

 Integrated Code Lifecycle
 -------------------------

-The Artemis Integrated Code Lifecycle system allows to use programming exercises fully integrated within Artemis, without the need of any external tools.
+The Artemis Integrated Code Lifecycle system allows you to use programming exercises fully integrated within Artemis, without the need of any external tools.
 Find more information on it :ref:`here<integrated code lifecycle>`.